nsdumont/Semantic-Spiking-Neural-SLAM-2023/README.md

 python experiments/run_slam.py --backend ocl --domain-dim 2 --seed 0  --save --plot --save-plot --ssp-dim 55 --pi-n-neurons 500
 python experiments/run_slam_map_gif.py  --backend ocl --path-data example_paths/oneRoom_path2.npy
 ```
 Other options are available, see `python run_slam.py --help` and `python run_pathint.py --help`.
-Note that, currently, the default in some of these example scripts are not consistent.
+Note that, currently, the default args in some of these example scripts are not consistent.

 ## Files and Folders